Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • Don't wait to put on a hat until you say "Wow, I'm freezing!"
 Because it just might be true :/

 • Cold hands spell trouble.
 You need dexterity to make clothing adjustments, to interface with a communication or navigational device, and to put food and hot beverages into your body.
-Bring a backup pair of gloves!
+Bring a backup pair of gloves and that hand warmer mentioned above!

-You'll need a way to keep your hot chocolate piping hot, and this 20 ounce Hydro Flask will help you out, no worries!
+You'll need a way to keep your hot chocolate piping hot, and this 16 ounce Hydro Flask will help you out, no worries!
+The leakproof flex lid makes it easy to use.

 Put it deep inside your backpack, cozied up to your extra layers, if your hike lasts longer than four hours.
 Maximize your technology!

-The other way to treat yourself to a hot beverage is to stash this in your car.
+The other way to treat yourself to a hot beverage is to stash this insulated beverage carrier in your car.
 After your hike, take off your cold, wet gear and then sip while you enjoy being out of the wind in your car or at the trailhead shelter.

 Snowshoeing gear guide: the end!